calebdre/calebdre.github.io/_posts/2015-11-21-harman-tutorial.md

 title: How to use the Harman Android SDK
 ---

-In an attempt to be more developer friendly and to reach out to the tech community, Harman Kardon has released an SDK for their Omni speakers.
+To be more developer friendly and reach out to the tech community, Harman Kardon has released an SDK for their Omni speakers.
 Now, any developer with a speaker can create speaker-related apps with their products.

-  Here's the rub: their SDK is pretty terribly documented.
+This tutorial will aim to supplement their current documentation.

  [Carl Saldanha wrote a tutorial that shows how to use their SDK](http://cjds.github.io/me/2015/08/31/Harman-Kardon-SDK-For-Android/), but this tutorial will be more explanatory: I'll be introducing how to use the SDK by explaining, showing, and identifying some potential pitfalls.

  Let's get into it!